l-peacock/salesforce-project-template/README.md

 # Salesforce Project Template

-An opinionated Salesforce Project starter-kit.
+An opinionated Salesforce project starter-kit.

 ## Summary
 The key goals of this template is to provide: